 Suture lines will fade within a year and will continue to fade with time.
 This varies with individuals and sometimes scars take longer to fade.

 Are there risks with Breast Lift surgery?

-If you plan to become pregnant your breast will increase in size so you may want to consider postponing your breast lift surgery until after you have given birth.
+If you plan to become pregnant, your breast will increase in size.
+So, you may want to consider postponing your breast lift surgery until after you have given birth.

-All surgery includes some risks including reactions to anesthesia, blood clots and infection.
+All surgery includes some risks including reactions to anaesthesia, blood clots and infection.
 Scars sometimes take a long time to fade.
 Rarely there can be a chance of some permanent loss of sensitivity in the breasts.

-Risks can be reduced or avoided by following your plastic surgeons instructions and ceasing to smoke several weeks before the date of your surgery.
+Risks can be reduced or avoided by following your plastic surgeon’s instructions and ceasing to smoke several weeks before the date of your surgery.

 How long will the results last?

-Though the results are very long lasting you will continue to age so gravity may eventually cause some sagging but wearing a good supporting bra and not smoking and eating a healthy diet will slow the process.
+Though the results are very long lasting, you will continue to age.
+So gravity may eventually cause some sagging.
+But wearing a good supporting bra and not smoking and eating a healthy diet will slow the process.